 Goods and services tax (GST)

-GST is charged at 7% on the supply of goods and services made in Singapore by a taxable person in the course or furtherance of one's business and the importation of goods into Singapore.
-It was announced in the 2018 Budget that this rate would be increased to 9% sometime between 2021 and 2025.
-In the 2021 Budget, the specific date for the GST rate increase was not announced though the Minister for Finance has emphasised that the GST rate increase should take place sooner than later within the timeframe of 2022 to 2025.
+GST is charged at 8% on the supply of goods and services made in Singapore by a taxable person in the course or furtherance of one's business and on the importation of goods into Singapore.
+It was announced in the 2022 Budget that this rate would be increased to 9% on 1 January 2024.

-The only exemptions from GST are prescribed financial services (including life insurance), the sale or rental of residential properties, the sale of digital payment tokens and the import and local supply of investment precious metals (IPM).
-Zero-rating only applies to the export of goods and international services.
+The only exemptions from GST are prescribed financial services, the sale or rental of residential properties, the sale of digital payment tokens, and the import and local supply of investment precious metals.
+Zero-rating only applies to the export of goods and international services (subject to conditions).